RosettaCommons/documentation/scripting_documentation/RosettaScripts/EnsembleMetrics/ensemble_metric_pages/CentralTendency.md

 * [[SimpleMetrics]]: Available SimpleMetrics.
 * [[EnsembleMetrics]]: Available EnsembleMetrics.
+* [[PNear ensemble metric|PNearEnsembleMetric]]: An ensemble metric that computes propensity to favour a desired conformation given a conformational ensemble.
 * [[I want to do x]]: Guide to choosing a tool in Rosetta.